 The position of National Ambassador for Young People’s Literature was created to raise national awareness of the importance of young people’s literature as it relates to lifelong literacy, education, and the development and betterment of the lives of young people.

 The National Ambassador for Young People’s Literature is named by the Librarian of Congress for a two-year term, based on recommendations from a selection committee representing many segments of the book community.
 The selection criteria include the candidate’s contribution to young people’s literature and ability to relate to children.

-The Center for the Book in the Library of Congress, the Children's Book Council (external link) (CBC) and its foundation, Every Child a Reader, are the sponsors of the National Ambassador for Young People's Literature initiative.
+The Library of Congress, the Children's Book Council, and Every Child a Reader, a 501 (c)(3) literacy organization dedicated to instilling a lifelong love of reading in children, are the sponsors of the National Ambassador for Young People's Literature initiative.